alexle/alexle.github.com/_pages/about.md

 ![alex le in halong bay](/assets/alex_le_halong_bay.jpg)

 I'm a Software Engineer living in Colorado.
-I like to read, work out, and tinker with technology and side projects.
+I like to run, explore new ideas, and spend time with friends and family.

+This blog is a collection of notes, ideas, and learnings for my future-self and others.

 ### Some of my favorite posts